Interview – Development of biopesticides and future opportunities for SMEs

 This is a naturally occurring fungus which you find in soil.
 You usually find it in untouched soil that has not been cultivated or treated in any way, for example, in natural forests.
 We’ll collect the soil, analyse it and start isolating any fungi or nematodes that we could develop for pest control.

 This fungus is an obligate parasite and only infects insects and nothing else, not humans, not other animals.
 The fungi also reproduce while on the host and these spores mix with the soil, targeting any fresh hatchlings.
-But without new hosts to feed off, the fungus won’t reproduce.
-This makes the prospects of product registration better.
+But without new hosts to feed off, the fungus won’t reproduce, simplifying product registration.

 Where’s the market opportunity?